Capillary/api-documentation/source/includes/_leads.md

 # Leads (LMS)

 A lead is an individual interested in buying a product.
-This resource provides you the apis to create, manage deals and fetch lead details.
+Leads can be created for both loyalty and non-loyalty customers.
+This resource provides you the APIs to create, manage and fetch leads.

 Following are the predefined enum values for `type` and `status` respectively.